-Two methods in this recipe is going to elevate this side dish a whole lot.
-A traditional tea brew and knowing how to braise.
+Two methods in this recipe is going to elevate this side dish: A traditional tea brew and braising.

-The tea don’t need to be of the highest grade ceremonial tea, but the brewing technique is going to make it more potent and flavourful !
-There’s a huge difference in brewing western style tea and gong fu style tea.
-Gong fu is the traditional Chinese way (may I say the right way?) of brewing tea.
-To explain it simply, you use a gaiwan or a small (read: tiny) teapot, a right temperature water, much more loose leaf tea (unflavoured and unscented) than what you think you should use.
-You steep it for shorter time and can continue to steep the leaves in between 7-15 times depending on the tea.
-Every infusion will taste different, and usually 2nd or 3rd infusion is considered the best, so use these infusions.
+There’s a huge difference in brewing a western style tea and a gong fu style tea.
+Gong fu is a traditional Chinese brewing method, using a gaiwan or tiny teapot, the right temperature water and a lot loose unscented tea.
+You steep it for shorter time and can continue to steep the leaves 7-15 times depending on the tea.
+Every infusion tastes different, and 2nd or 3rd infusion is usually considered the best.
+A western style brew will do just fine, just keep in mind not to use too hot water for green tea, to avoid the bitter flavors.

-When you braise you fry something to give it texture first on high heat, then afterwards you let it soak and simmer in liquid with a lid on.
-In this case you fry the lotus pods in the shallots, garlic, jasmine and Chinese chili bean paste.
-This gives it tons of flavour and texture.
-The braising is done with a green tea, preferably brewed as explained above, this will give a much better result.
-The taste of the green tea is there, if you know the taste of lotus root you know it can taste a bit bitter and has a very crisp texture.
-The green tea braising softens the lotus root – and still leaves some bite to it – and the bitter taste is taken away and gives it more of a flowery taste both from the jasmine and the green tea.
-Very mellow, but it’s there and not bitter.
-Even when simmered in liquid the lotus still has this lovely texture from the frying before, and this is why braising is such a good technique for this unique vegetable (flower?).
+When you braise you fry something to give it texture, then let it soak and simmer in liquid with a lid on.
+In this case you fry the lotus in shallots, garlic, jasmine flowers and chili bean paste.
+Then braising with green tea to soften it – while still leaving some bite to it – and the bitter taste of the pod is taken away.
+Even when simmered in liquid the lotus still has texture from the frying before, and this is why braising is such a good technique for this unique flower pod.

 Ingredients